 We are not going to introduce you to the French Bulldog here, whom we all know for his improbable face and his clownish side.
-We will touch on a related topic here: it's color.
+We will touch on a related topic here: his color.
 The French bulldog can wear different coats, including a rather rare and sought-after one: Blue Brindle French Bulldog

 What is the Blue Brindle French Bulldog?